 Geoff Norcott’s comedy career has snowballed since his hugely successful debut Edinburgh appearance in 2016 with ‘Conswervative’.
 The show subsequently went on a national tour and was quickly followed with ‘Traditionalism’ in 2018.

-As a comedian who leans politically to the right, his 2016 Edinburgh show, Conswervative, focused on his rarity as a pro-Brexit Conservative voter on the British comedy circuit.
+As a rare comedian who leans politically to the right, his 2016 Edinburgh show, Conswervative, focused on his rarity as a pro-Brexit Conservative voter on the British comedy circuit.
 Consequently, Geoff has also found himself in demand as a social commentator on shows like Daily Politics (BBC1), All Out Politics (Sky News) and Victoria Derbyshire (BBC2).

 Geoff has also been amongst the awards with a nomination for Best New Show at the Leicester Comedy Festival and an Operational Services Medal for five frontline tours entertaining the troops in Afghanistan.

 In 2021, he published a memoir entitled Where Did I Go Right?, in which he unpicks his working-class upbringing and his political journey.
 The book was described by the Daily Telegraph as a "frank, light-hearted account of how Norcott came from working-class origins in south London to forge a career in comedy" as well as "a sober mapping of the changing political landscape"